ucsb-cs156-w22/team02-w22-5pm-4/docs/storybook.md

 * `-docs`
 * `-docs-qa`

-For example, for `demo-spring-react-example`, you set up:
+For example, for `starter-team02`, you set up:

-* `demo-spring-react-example-docs`, which is updated when changes are merged to the main branch
+* `starter-team02-docs`, which is updated when changes are merged to the main branch
-* `demo-spring-react-example-docs-qa`, which is updated each time a pull request to the main branch is made
+* `starter-team02-docs-qa`, which is updated each time a pull request to the main branch is made

 Note that the contents of the qa repo will reflect the *most recent* push to a branch that has an open pull-request, so if there are multiple pull requests, it may be ambiguous.
 Future work might include creating separate directories under the docs-qa folder with names for each branch, and a job that deletes these when these branches are merged to `main`.